Headmaster218/BlueGuardian4Mobile/README.md

 The app continuously subscribes to real-time MQTT topics to collect Dissolved Oxygen (DO), TDS, Turbidity, pH, Temperature, and Coliform data from connected river sensors.
 Users can also request historical data for specific dates.
 Data are visualized both in list view and dynamic charts for clear trend analysis.

+The data backend and resources comes from [here](https://github.com/Headmaster218/Thames-pollution-detect-IoT), a whole system using AI, IoT, visualization and embedded technologies to detect E. coli in the river by using inorganic sensors.

 ---

 ## GitHub Development Workflow